 Wire blade pastry blenders are best used for small batches of quick breads or doughs where the ingredients aren’t too challenging or difficult to blend.
 This one has five strong stainless steel wires with a wooden handle.
 The design includes a stainless steel thumb rest on one side of the handle, which allows the user to increase the level of strength being applied to the dough.
 The size of this dough blender is slightly larger than the average, which makes it suitable for all hand sizes, including large.

 It should be hand washed for longer life.

-You can't go wrong with the Spring Chef Stainless Steel Dough Blender (view at Amazon).
-It's suitable for home cooks and pros, and it's offered in a larger size (view at Amazon) for those making big batches of dough.
-If you're looking for a keepsake item that’s hardworking and beautiful for your kitchen, the Williams Sonoma Olivewood Pastry Blender (view at Williams Sonoma) is a perfect choice—and it would also make a great gift for any cook in your life!
+You can't go wrong with the Spring Chef Stainless Steel Dough Blender.
+It's suitable for home cooks and pros, and it's offered in a larger size.
+If you're looking for a set, we like the Spring Chef Dough Blender and Pastry Cutter Set.

 What to Look for in a Pastry Blender